Peilonrayz/typing_inspect_lib/README.md

 ### `get_type_var_info`

-This returns the parameters stored in the type provided.
+This returns all the information stored in the TypeVar provided.

 ```python
 from typing import Mapping, TypeVar